CurvSurf/FindSurface-Android/Readme.md

 ### Q. Does this library work on Android Native/NDK?

 You have to directly use the header files and the .so file embedded in the provided aar file in order to link the native side.
-If your app has both native part (c/c++) and Java/Kotlin part, use the aar file when you build the app.
-Details on the steps will be updated in the future.
+Refer to [this document](https://github.com/CurvSurf/FindSurface-Android/blob/master/How-to-import-the-library-in-NDK-projects.md) for details.

 ## ---